-Working in IsraeliStockphoto
+Working in Israel?

 When you start working in Israel today, it’s hard to believe that the national economy began with a strong focus on agriculture and socialist policies.
-Several decades ago, a job in Israel was often synonymous with farm work in a Kibbutz.

-Moreover, most laborers working in Israel were represented by a unified trade union organization.
+Several decades ago, a job in Israel often meant farm work in a kibbutz, and most laborers were represented by a unified trade union organization.

 The Histadrut (General Federation of Labor in Israel) had a huge influence on the nation’s economy and still plays an important role today, although it is no longer the dominant “state within the state” it used to be.

-Agriculture and Traditional Industries
+Traditional Industries in Israel

 The best field for working in Israel is the high-tech industry.
 The country’s research universities provide an excellent education for graduates of the natural sciences or computer science who plan to enter one of Israel’s high-tech companies or research & development facilities.
 As a country lacking in natural resources, including most fossil fuels and even water, it’s hardly surprising that scientists working in Israel have made great progress in water conservation, desalination, and alternative energies.

-The Service Sector
+Finance and Tourism: Essential Industries in The Service Sector

 The most significant employers in Israel’s tertiary sector (aside from the public sector) are the finance and tourism industries.
 Venture capital might be of particular interest: after all, countless new high-tech enterprises need funding.
 In the “Silicon Wadi”, start-ups spring up like mushrooms.
 On a per capita basis, Israel has one of the highest quotas of start-ups worldwide.